-16. Radar Calibration/Certification.
+13. Radar Calibration/Certification.
 DMV operates a fleet of 23 patrol vehicles equipped with mounted radar units used for speed detection.
 Several of these units are several years old and have been switched through multiple vehicles.
 The radar manufacturer recommends the units be re-tested / calibrated.
 DMV has not had this done and as a result some of the certifications do not include certifications for the tunning forks as recommended.
-DMV is going to begin following the manufactures recommendations by having the existing radar units checked by a certified technician, repaired if needed and re-calibrated/re-certified.
+DMV is going to begin following the manufactures recommendations by having the existing radar units checked by a certified technician, repaired if needed, and re-calibrated/re-certified.
 This will help ensure no tickets are lost in traffic court on problems with administrative certifications.
 The amount requested is a cost estimate.
-Depending what the units need may increase or decrease this anticipated amount.
+DMV budgeted funds in FFY2019 for this service.
+At that time DMV anticipated updating 5 radar units; all radar units were cut from the FFY2019 CVSP when the final funding amounts were received.
+There are now additional units that had to stay in service and also require calibration/certification.
+Depending what the units need for re-certification could increase or decrease this anticipated amount.
 Because these radar units are used by full time commercial motor vehicle inspectors the amount is not prorated.

-Radar Calibration/Certification technician / repair cost - \$3500.00
+Radar Calibration/Certification technician / repair cost - \$500.00